In the wake of WWII, the pace of life changed as a war-ravaged world now craved speed and excitement. Boating innovation flourished as displacement

 Half a century of boat building has brought many changes to Whittley – new materials, purpose-built premises and new technologies.
 Whittley Marine

 has succeeded in balancing traditional core values with constant improvement and delivers on that original promise of quality and innovation.

-The adoption of fibreglass in the late 1960’s changed Whittley forever, and produced two landmark models.
-The Whittley Voyager was a true live-aboard family cruise, and the Puma (later to become the Cherokee) was a rakish, high sided run about.
-Together, they really put Whittley on the map.
+The adoption of fibreglass in the late 1960s changed Whittley forever, and produced two landmark models: the Voyager, a genuine live-aboard family cruiser; and the Puma, a rakish, high-sided runabout that later morphed into the Cherokee.
+Together, they permanently put Whittley on the boating map.

 Alan Whittley tells the Whittley boating story, why he’s not quite as into fishing as you thought, a...

 Neville Whittley tells us why boating has always been so special to the Whittley clan, why Whittley ...

 Steve Whittley (who started in the industry as toolmaker) explains the intricacies of boat design, w...